 And speaking of changing the conclusions of earlier historians, the third timeline era argument was the trickiest to understand.
 When publishers dated the Medieval Era -- also known as the Middle Ages, in between the end of the Greco-Roman Era and the early Renaissance, they may have used annual time counting units like the Olympiads and Jubilees to measure history.

-For example, let's imagine that an important religious document from the Renaissance recorded a Jubilee count of 29 between the birth of Christ and the discovery of the New World.
-Also, because of other Biblical documents -- such as in Leviticus 25.8-9, it states that the annual value of a Jubilee is almost a 50 year period -- one can see that an annual conclusion of at least 1,450 years would exist between the birth of Christ and the voyage of Columbus.
+For example, let's imagine that an important religious document from the Renaissance recorded a Jubilee count of 29 or 30 between the birth of Christ and the discovery of the New World.
+Also, because of other Biblical documents compiled by Judaic historians -- such as in Leviticus 25.8-9, where it states that the annual value of a Jubilee is almost a 50 year period -- one can see that an annual conclusion of at least 1,450 years would exist between the birth of Christ and the voyage of Columbus.

-Moreover, add to this ancient timeline numerical assumption of views that some, but not all, dated events of the late Middle Ages used the Roman numerical "M" symbol proceeding a numerical date.
-This dating habit would suggest the view to historians and publishers of the early printing age that there must have been at least a thousand years of poorly dated events that existed between the fall of the Roman Empire and the discovery of the New World.
+Moreover, add to this ancient timeline count value and numerical assumption of historical views that some, but not all, dated events of the late Middle Ages used the Roman numerical "M" symbol proceeding a numerical date.
+This dating habit would suggest the view to Judaic historians and publishers of the early printing age that there must have been at least a thousand years of poorly dated events that existed between the fall of the Roman Empire and the discovery of the New World.